ONLYOFFICE/plugin-macros/README.md

 ## Information

 This repository is an archive of plugin-macros.
-Now it moved to marketplace repository [onlyoffice.github.io](https://github.com/ONLYOFFICE/onlyoffice.github.io/tree/master/sdkjs-plugins/content).
+Now it moved to the marketplace repository [onlyoffice.github.io](https://github.com/ONLYOFFICE/onlyoffice.github.io/tree/master/sdkjs-plugins/content).

 ## Overview